oroinc/documentation/user/back-office/system/configuration/system/general-setup/global-email.rst

    * **Mailbox Label** --- Provide a name for the system mailbox.
    * **Email** --- Provide the email address.

-5. In the **Synchronization Settings**, configure your IMAP/SMTP connection or an Office 365 account:
+5. In the **Synchronization Settings**, configure your IMAP/SMTP connection or an Microsoft 365 account:

    .. note:: Please be aware that if the Account Type value has changed, a new mailbox will be registered and all data from the currently configured mailbox will be lost.